Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

 You can include any information you want, for example:

-- The person’s name (so that you can use Piping to welcome each respondent personally)
+- The person’s name (so that you can use Recall Information to welcome each respondent personally)

 - The email of your respondent (so you know who completed the typeform)